 Below you will find sermons, talk, and devotional gatherings organized by faith that you are free to use during the Faith Climate Action week and beyond.
 Most are in Acrobat (.pdf) format.
 A few are audio clips.
 They have been graciously donated to this website by clergy and leaders of many faith traditions.
 If you have suggestions for this page or a sermon you would like to share please contact us.
-Thank you.

 The Rev. Canon Sally G. Bingham Global Warming Sermons